 The tobacco crops can also suffer from insects, so it’s important for farmers to keep the plants as strong as possible.
 One method used to help boost the plant’s strength is to remove any buds, as these draw strength away from the leaves and structure of the rest of the plant.

 The happiest time for tobacco planters occurs when the leaves are ready to harvest, which is often accompanied by celebrations.
 It’s important for planters to stay motivated during this time, because much of the work is still to come, such as hanging the leaves, ensuring that the leaves dry uniformly (which often involves working against the weather), and sorting them into forty different classes.

-Cuba is famous for providing some of the higest quality cigars in the world, and there are various types of cigar which originated here.
+Cuba is famous for providing some of the highest quality cigars in the world, and there are various types of cigar which originated here.
 Cohiba cigars are perhaps the most famous, as they are rumoured to have been rolled specifically for Fidel Castro.
 Close behind are Partagas, Bolivars and Romeo Y Julieta cigars, all of which can be purchased from James J. Fox.

 Culture: Aspects of Cuba

 Cuba is an island rich with cultural output, especially famous for its music.
 The most important form of Cuban music is known as Son, which has inspired many musical styles such as rumba, mamba, cha-cha-cha and salsa.
 Given its musical stature, it’s no surprise that Cuba is also home to two of the world’s most wonderful performers – Gloria Estefan and Celia Cruz.